-As the Mercury starts rising and drinking gazillion liters of water is not making a difference, the best way to keep your body cool this summer is by getting your diet right.
+As the Mercury starts rising and drinking gazillion litres of water is not making a difference, the best way to keep your body cool this summer is by keeping your diet right.
 This will reduce internal heat and make you feel more comfortable with the soaring temperatures.
 While cold drinks and frozen desserts might seem cooling, they are not.
 Instead, they affect you adversely.
 Here is our list of eight foods that will cool you down and keep you healthy.

 ‘Cool as a cucumber’- heard that one, right?
-Cucumbers instantly hydrate the body and bring down body heat.
+Cucumbers instantly hydrate the body and bring down the body heat.
 Snack on them as a salad or with your favourite dip or blitz them into a juice with ginger and some lemon.
 There is no wrong way to consume them.

 Watermelons and musk melons sell like hot cakes in summers.
 Juicy and full of nutrients that the body needs, the melons make for great summer companions.
 Not only do they hydrate but boost the body with power-packed nutrients like Vitamin B, magnesium, potassium and fibre.

-- Leafy Greens
+3. Leafy Greens

 The Indian drink of the summers is buttermilk and the wisdom of the ages shines through.
-Not only does it keep you hydrated but also is beneficial for digestion.
+Not only does it keep you hydrated but it also is beneficial for digestion.
 Have it with roasted cumin seeds, fresh coriander and some ginger to add zing to your day.

 The easiest way to add flavour to your glass of water is to have it with lemon.
 They boost the immune system, make your skin glow and add a healthy dose of Vitamin C to your diet.
 So drink up as lemonade made with plain water or add a dash of lemon to your juices and salads.

-- Curd And Yogurt
+7. Curd And Yoghurt